JerryFleming/PyDoc/library/io.rst

    ``''``, ``'\n'``, ``'\r'``, and ``'\r\n'``.
 It works as follows:

-   * When reading input from the stream, if *newline* is ``None``, :term:`universal newlines` mode is enabled.
+   * When reading input from the stream, if *newline* is ``None``, :term:`万能换行符` mode is enabled.
 Lines in the input can end in ``'\n'``, ``'\r'``, or ``'\r\n'``, and these are translated into ``'\n'`` before being returned to the caller.
 If it is ``''``, universal newlines mode is enabled, but line endings are returned to the caller untranslated.